SindreKjelsrud/kjelsrud.dev/README.md

 - How to use some of the most popular open-source static site generators
 - How to create websites that are faster, more secure, and easier to maintain
 - How to use templates to generate static websites
+- How to use DNS pointers (A- & CNAME records)

 ### Updates